The Ultimate In Birding Tours

 • Wonderful Masked, Woodchat, Lesser Grey and Red-backed Shrikes

-• Getting to grips with Eastern Mediterranean buntings, including Cinereous Bunting, wonderful Cretzschmar’s Buntings and abundant Black-headed Buntings
+• Getting to grips with eastern Mediterranean buntings, including Cinereous Bunting, wonderful Cretzschmar’s Buntings and abundant Black-headed Buntings

-• Exploring olive groves, home to Ruppell’s, Olive Tree, Eastern Olivaceous and Upcher’s Warblers, and gorgeous White-throated Robins
+• Exploring olive groves, home to Rüppell’s, Olive Tree, Eastern Olivaceous and Upcher’s Warblers, and gorgeous White-throated Robins

 • Eyeball to eyeball encounters with the rare and recently rediscovered ‘Turkish’ Brown Fish Owl